AyatoShirayouki/FileServerAPI/README.md

   - #### Afternoon:
     * Set up the initial project structure for FileShareAPI and FileShareLibrary.
     * Created the solution file and added projects for the API and the library.
-    * Defined the core interfaces and classes in FileShareLibrary, including IContentProvider<Guid>, StreamInfo, and the start of FileShareContentProvider.
+    * Defined the core interfaces and classes in FileShareLibrary, including IContentProvider<StringKey>, StreamInfo, and the start of FileShareContentProvider.
     * Started on the StoreAsync method implementation.
   - #### Evening:
     * Researched file handling in .NET and best practices for asynchronous operations.